- Tulane University School of Law, J.D., 1981

 - Hon.
 Harold H. Greene, U.S. District Court, District of Columbia, 1981-1982

 Jean Veta has received national recognition for her achievements defending financial institutions and their officers and directors in civil and regulatory enforcement matters, government investigations, internal corporate investigations, and congressional investigations.
-She was named Litigator of the Week in December 2012 by The Am Law Litigation Daily and was a finalist for Lawyer of the Year (Finance) at the 2013 Chambers USA Women in Law awards.
-Ms. Veta holds Chambers USA’s top rating as a leader in the field of Financial Services Enforcement and Investigations and is recognized in Best Lawyers in America for banking law.
-Ms. Veta is also listed as one of Washington's Super Lawyers in white collar criminal defense, and is recommended by The Legal 500 US for SEC investigations and financial services litigation and regulatory enforcement actions.
-Her litigation and regulatory practice includes the representation of clients on a broad array of regulatory enforcement matters, including anti-money laundering, lending discrimination, safety and soundness, securities law issues, and other government investigations.
-Prior to rejoining Covington in 2001, Ms. Veta was Deputy Associate Attorney General at the United States Department of Justice, where she was responsible for a wide range of legal and policy issues.
+She was named Litigator of the Week in December 2012 by The Am Law Litigation Daily and as Washington's Litigator of the Year in Banking Litigation by Best Lawyers in August 2013.
+Ms. Veta also was a finalist for Lawyer of the Year (Finance) at the 2013 Chambers USA Women in Law awards and holds Chambers USA’s top rating as a leader in the field of Financial Services Enforcement and Investigations.
+Her practice focuses on the full range of safety and soundness issues, consumer compliance issues, fair lending, anti-money laundering, and securities issues.

 - Representing the former CEO of IndyMac Bancorp in matters arising out of the failure of IndyMac Bank, including knocking out all but one claim in SEC’s once wide-ranging securities enforcement case and settling the last remaining claim, without admitting or denying liability, as a negligence-based claim for $80,000 and a commitment to comply with the securities laws; successfully resolving an FDIC lawsuit; and defending against and/or successfully resolving several securities class action lawsuits, mortgage-backed securities cases, and purported ERISA class action lawsuits.